 Royal Greenland UK brings in prawns from Greenlandic fisheries, and after Brexit, also more and more prawns from the Canadian side of the Davis Strait, where Royal Greenland operates 9 facilities in the local fishing communities in Atlantic Canada.

-In the next issue of Meet Royal Greenland, we invite you to come to St. Anthony to see the packing of coldwater prawns for the UK market.
+In the next issue of Meet Royal Greenland, we invite you to visit one of our main prawn processing plants.